 Technology Engineering is an important and dynamic area of study where students are challenged to reinforce prior knowledge, apply mathematics and engineering principles, all while creating practical products.
+Not to be confused with computers and cell phones, this technology is like the "T" in Rochester Institute of Technology (RIT) or Massachusetts Institute of Technology (MIT).
 Technology Engineering aims to combine ingenuity, creativity and resourcefulness while finding solutions to practical problems.
 Students will learn to think critically, solve complex problems and demonstrate work ethic, all while gaining skills required for today's challenging workplace.